I offer person centred psychotherapy and counselling to anyone feeling in need of some extra support, or just a space to reflect and process.

 My approach is integrative meaning that whilst the core of my way of working is grounded in the humanistic and psychodynamic schools of therapy, I do use other tools as and when they are appropriate and useful.

-My private practice is based in Alwoodley, and I offer a free 20 minute initial consultation, either in person or over the phone.
+My private practice is based in Alwoodley, and I offer a free 20 minute initial phone consultation.

 I am a member of the British Association of Counselling and Psychotherapy (BACP) working within their ethical framework and regulations.

 I currently only have day time availability for sessions.

 Please feel free to contact me with any questions you may have, or to arrange an initial telephone chat.